dawitnida/timetastic-postman/README.md

     - Organisation
 - [x] Add environment variables
 - [x] Test and save response examples to the collection
-    - Organisation endpoint seems to be broken.
-[Timetastic][timetastic] please check.

 ## TODOs
 - [ ] Split endpoints which have filters